rohitgogi/weather-sense/README.md

 - Agents that communicate and delegate tasks
 - Custom prompts to shape reasoning behavior
 - Modular tools defined with `@tool` decorators
+- Vision agent that interprets clothing images and relates them to weather context

 ---